MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/row-level-security-report-server.md

 ## username() and userprincipalname()

 You can take advantage of the DAX functions username() or userprincipalname() within your dataset.
 You can use them within expressions in Power BI Desktop.
-When you publish your model, Power BI Report Server uses those expressions.
+When you publish your model, Power BI Report Server uses them.

-If you're using Windows Authentication in Power BI Desktop OR Power BI Report Server, username() returns a user in the format of DOMAIN\User and userprincipalname() returns a user in the format of user@contoso.com.
+Within Power BI Desktop, username() returns a user in the format of DOMAIN\User and userprincipalname() returns a user in the format of user@contoso.com.

+Within Power BI Report Server, username() and userprincipalname() both return the user's User Principal Name (UPN), which is similar to an email address.

 If you're using custom authentication in Power BI Report Server, it returns the username format you’ve set up for users.